-After breakfast, we drive about 3 hours to Chame which is headquarters of Manang district, than we start walking towards Bhratang.
-The Himalayan views of Lamujng Himal, Annapurna will be impressive from the start.
+After breakfast, we drive about 3 hours to Chame which is the headquarters of Manang district, then we start walking towards Bhratang.
+The Himalayan views of Lamjung Himal, Annapurna will be impressive from the start.

 The trail from Chame to Upper Pisang offers a panoramic view of the Lamjung, Annapurna, Tilicho, Chulu East and Pisang peaks.

-Today we leave the Sherpa village of Pisang, passing through forests of pine until we reach the village of Humre.
-From Humre we continue on to Manang.
+Today we leave the Sherpa village of Pisang, passing through forests of pine until we reach the village of Humde.
+From Humde we continue on to Manang.

 Manang is our first acclimatization stop as we prepare for the next high altitude section of the trek.
-We do half day rest and walk in the afternoon in Khangsar village for overnight stay.
+We do full day rest and walk around the Manang village or can visit the Ganggapurna Tal.

 The trail towards Tilicho base camp can be a bit tricky so we will need to walk along a small path to reach in base camp.
 The downward slope towards Base Camp is much easier.

-We walk base camp to Yak Kharka above the Khangsar village along an unmarked trail.
+We walk to Shri Kharka to Yak Kharka above the Khangsar village along an unmarked trail.

 From Tadapani the trail is a downhill walk through rhododendron and oak forests before we reach Chhomrung for lunch.
-After an hour in Chhomrung we trek to Sinuwa where we will camp overnight.
+After an hour in Chhomrong village. we trek to Sinuwa where we will camp overnight.

-If we stayed in Machapuchare Base Camp last night then we can visit Annapurna Base Camp this morning.
-After some exploring in the area we will descend to Sinuwa.
+If we stayed at Machapuchare Base Camp last night then we can visit Annapurna Base Camp this morning.
+After some exploring in the area, we will descend to Sinuwa.

 Today, we walk towards Kimche via the hot spring in Jinu.
 At Kimche our trek ends and we will take a local bus or local sharing Jeep to Pokhara hotel stay which is arranging your own best hotel.

-Note: Above holiday itinerary can be customized as our guest specific requirements and can make shorter and longer.
+Note: The above holiday itinerary can be customized as our guest specific requirements and can make shorter and longer.
 We design your holidays accordingly.